The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Wheels: Rolling Performance

-Durometer (Hardness): Measured on the Shore A scale, with higher numbers indicating harder wheels.
-For kids:
+Durometer (Hardness): Measured on the A scale, with higher numbers indicating harder wheels.

-- 87-92a: Soft wheels, best for rough surfaces and cruising
+- 78a-82a: Soft wheels, best for very rough surfaces and cruising

 Size: Measured in millimeters.
 Larger wheels roll faster and handle rough terrain better but are heavier.
 Typical ranges: